bsmith89/notes/ssCPO9it.md

 #### Bad ####

--   I work with proprietary data format: so I can't use open github :(
+-   I work with proprietary data format: so I can't use open Github :(
 -   didn't use git reset
 -   difficult to follow, I think because git is not as intuitive as python
 -   It would have been nice to see ways that Git relates to real projects.
 I had trouble seeing how it would be useful.
--   - Very usefull to share and edit documents.  - Would be good to know how to do it with .m files
+-   - Very useful to share and edit documents.  - Would be good to know how to do it with .m files
 -   Just need more time and try more problems
 -   Try not to use "alias" [referring to some git aliases Ivan had set up]
 -   Now I want margaritas in the afternoon [referring to Ivan's guacamole recipe example]